voi-api/voi-api.github.io/maas-pro.md

 Pricing is under active development and constantly evolving, but it typically consists of a fixed fee and a minute fee.
 Below are other conditions that will also affect the price of the ride.
 Regardless, the actual price will always be returned when ending the ride.

 **End ride fines** If the user leaves the scooter without locking it, Voi will manually end the ride with a cost corresponding to the time when the scooter stopped moving and send a warning to the user.
-If the user leaves the scooter unlocked again, we will end the ride with a cost corresponding to the time when the scooter stopped moving and in additon add a fee of 25€.
+If the user leaves the scooter unlocked again, we will end the ride with a cost corresponding to the time when the scooter stopped moving and in addition add a fee of 25€.
 This fee will be included in the end-ride charge.

 **Short rides** For rides **before** 1st of January 2024, If the users ride for less than 100 meters or less than 2 minutes, we will not charge for the ride.
 It is optional for the partner to present receipts and/or add these rides to the invoicing material. after 1st of January 2024, we will charge for all rides.